jovanjay/SimpleNestjsStructure/README.md

 ## Description

-Just a simple Nestjs Project structure, this will serve as a starting structure for any Nestjs + Nodejs Projects
+A simple Nestjs Project structure, this will serve as a starting structure for any Nestjs + Nodejs Projects

 ## Overview